 Devold Marine Sweater – This sweater is knitted from worsted yarns, with a tight smooth knit.
 The smooth surface turns most of the rain, and the tight dense fabric resists wind.
 The wool absorbs moisture from perspiration or rain on the inside, keeping the body from getting clammy, moving the moisture to the outside.
 The fine air spaces in the sweater provide significant insulation, although less than in the Islender.
 This sweater is practical for heavy outdoor use without other rain gear, and with its smooth surface which does not readily snag, as a work sweater.
 The Marine sweater have a very fine yarn and an unusually tight knit, presenting a very high development of the style.
 This type of sweater has been used for many years by the fishermen and seamen on the coasts of North West Europe, from Brittany around Britain to Norway.

-Wool Underwear – We offer two types of wool underwear, a thicker type knitted from an 80% wool/20% nylon yarn, the black underwear from Stanfield’s, and a thinner type knitted from a 95% Merino wool/5% nylon yarn from Devold.
+Wool Underwear – We offer three types of wool underwear, a thicker type knitted from an 80% wool/20% nylon yarn, the black underwear from Stanfield’s, a thinner type knitted from 100% Merino wool from Stanfield’s and a 95% Merino wool/5% nylon yarn from Devold.
 Each uses a fine soft wool for comfort, and either gives the reliable warmth of wool, keeping the skin dry, and providing warmth even when the wool gets wet.
 In layering against cold, the most effective layer is the first layer of wool underwear.
-The Expedition Zip Polo is a lightweight garment knitted in two layers which can be worn either as an inner layer or lightweight sweater.

 Qiviut – The qiviut or musk ox wool accessories we offer are made from the soft underfur of the musk ox.
 The fibers are very long and when made into textiles the wool is about eight times as warm as sheep’s wool.
 Qiviut textiles do not shrink when washed, as the wool does not have the felting properties of sheep’s wool.
 Qiviut is an outstanding example of a wool developed naturally to withstand extreme conditions that can be knitted into scarves and caps making full use of the highly developed properties of an unusual wool.

-Possum – Lothlorian is a New Zealand company offering a range of possum/Merino woolens, designed and crafted in their specialised knitting plant located on the outskirts of Aukland.
-The blended yarn is 40% New Zealand possum fur, 50% Merino wool and 10% nylon to stablize and strengthen the yarn.
+Possum – Lothlorian is a New Zealand company offering a range of possum/Merino woolens, designed and crafted in their specialized knitting plant located on the outskirts of Auckland.
+The blended yarn is 40% New Zealand possum fur, 50% Merino wool and 10% nylon to stabilize and strengthen the yarn.
 The unique soft pointed ends and hollow core of possum fur, combined with the Merino wool provide an extremely light, soft and luxurious fiber.